VasilyGerrans/seer-ui/README.md

 UI for localhost visualisation of transaction traces generated using Seer.

-Part of the Seer Colosseum Cypherphunk hackathon submission.
+Part of the Seer Colosseum Cypherpunk hackathon submission.

 Meant to be initialized via CLI.